jparkerssf/jparkerssf.github.io/index.md

 * Multilingual
 * Github
 * Microsoft Office
-*

 ## Projects
-<a href="http://codepen.io/jadtheparker/pen/wWWRBK">Change Calculator: </a> This simple application was built using Angular, Ionic, and Javascript.
-It accepts the cost of the item as well as the amount the customer initially paid by the customer and will output the change.<p>
+<a href="http://codepen.io/jadtheparker/pen/wWWRBK">Change Calculator: </a> This application was built using Angular, Ionic, and Javascript.
+It accepts the cost of the item as well as the amount the customer initially paid by the customer.
+It will output the change owed in quarters, dimes, nickels, and pennies.<p>
 <a href="http://codepen.io/jadtheparker/pen/yJXXwx"> Calculator:</a>   This calculator was building using Ionic and Angular.

-<a href="https://ionicapp2-jadtheparker.c9users.io/#/">Temperment Test </a> (Please note that the application may not be running at the time)

-### Resume

-I created a this web page to show off my CV.
+<a href="https://ionicapp2-jadtheparker.c9users.io/#/">Temperment Test: </a> The TK Test (or Thomas-Kilmann Instrument), is a self-scoring behavioral assessment application that was built using the Ionic framework and

+<a href="https://github.com/jparkerssf/fashionApp">MYFashionAPP:</a>  An application in progress that will enable users to give and  receive fashion critique and advice based on their personal wardrobe.
+It will allow users to upload pictures of their outfit and ask for advice for a specific part of their outfit.  </div>

 ## Experience